-Miska’s account of his ‘big’ bother’s plight hit me the most.
+Miska’s account of his ‘big’ brother’s plight hit me the most.
 As a twin myself, I was staggered by how Miska could write so objectively about his bother’s attempted suicide and deportation.

 I don’t know whether recording that helped Miska deal with the trauma, but I hope so.

 I wondered how I would have felt in Miska’s shoes during his final meet with his brother: “That handshake was the hardest moment in my life.
 I haven’t seen him again since”

 Romany said: “I chose the Unlocked article written by ‘Jose’ of the freed voices group titled ‘Walls of resistance’.
 It is an incredibly personal account, giving detail of how experiencing detention has made him increasingly political and the way in which this is reflected in the images he displays on his wall.
 The detail he gives each picture brings up many themes of the Unlocked campaign.

 What stuck out for me from the article was the spirit and courage that runs throughout the entire article.
 It highlights the different ways to resist the oppression of the system, on both a personal/internal level and more systemically.
 He speaks about how music helped him to survive and finding the strength mentally within himself; ‘I want to get violent with my words, with my struggle, but not necessarily with my body’.
 His determination continues when he talks about wanting to change the system, on the photo of Karl Marx: ‘It’s more a reminder that it is important to hold on to an idea about how society could, and should, be better.‘